Weakcods/Happy-bday/README.md

 # Happy-bday
 - Prank your friend by this project.
-- Copy link and Lough
+- Copy link and Laugh

 ---